-Final Probation (Departmental Status)
+Final Warning (Departmental Status)

-Following an academic suspension, Tepper School students return on final probation.
-When a student is placed on final probation, conditions are identified during the final probation semester that must be met to support student success.
-Students on final probation are required to complete an Academic Success Plan with their advisor (instructions are included in the notification) and follow additional conditions outlined by the Tepper School.
-Students with final probation status are reviewed by the Tepper School at the end of the semester.
-Failure to meet final probation conditions may lead to an academic drop from the Tepper School.
+Following an academic suspension, Tepper School students return on final academic warning.
+When a student is placed on final academic warning, conditions are identified during the final academic warning semester that must be met to support student success.
+Students on final academic warning are required to complete an Academic Success Plan with their advisor (instructions are included in the notification) and follow additional conditions outlined by the Tepper School.
+Students with final academic warning status are reviewed by the Tepper School at the end of the semester.
+Failure to meet final academic warning conditions may lead to an academic drop from the Tepper School.